pantopic/turbokube/README.md

 ## Thank you for reading

-Please enjoy [this synthwave track](https://www.youtube.com/watch?v=wGGOYpRFUfg) as a gesture of our appreciation.
+Please enjoy this [underappreciated synthwave track](https://www.youtube.com/watch?v=wGGOYpRFUfg) as a gesture of our appreciation.